 Apple Cider Day is held annually on November 18, right in the middle of the cider drinking season when the Autumn days are crisp.
 The best way to celebrate Apple Cider Day is by whipping up a batch of hard cider!

 November 27 – Small Business Saturday

 Small Business Saturday encourages consumers to shop at local brick & mortar stores, as opposed to large big box stores that typically see much of the discretionary spending during Black Friday.
-Be sure to check out the resources offered by American Express, a sponsor of Small Business Saturday.

 November 28 – Small Brewery Sunday